alexgibs/cfnstyle/README.md

     ```

-  <a name="resources--physical-resource-id"></a><a name="6.1"></a>
+  <a name="resources--physical-resource-id"></a><a name="6.2"></a>
-  - [6.1](#resources--physcial-resource-id) Avoid explicitly naming resources.
+  - [6.2](#resources--physcial-resource-id) Avoid explicitly naming resources.

     > Why?
-Explicitly naming resources complicates stack updates where this resource needs to be renamed.
+Explicitly naming resources complicates stack updates where this resource needs to be replaced.
 This is because CloudFormation will create the new resources first, before removing the old one.
 Avoid becoming attached to names, where possible.

     ```yaml